kstenerud/concise-encoding/ce-structure.md

 Temporal Types
 --------------

+Temporal types are some of the most difficult to implement and use correctly.
+A thorough understanding of how time works physically, politically, conventionally, and socially gets you halfway there.
+But even with that full understanding, it's still a veritable minefield that can be your system's undoing if you don't take the time to think **very** carefully about [the purposes you need to keep time for](#how-to-record-time), and the implications thereof.

 Temporal types are represented using the [Gregorian calendar](https://en.wikipedia.org/wiki/Gregorian_calendar) (or the [proleptic Gregorian calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar) for dates prior to 15 October 1582) and a [24h clock](https://en.wikipedia.org/wiki/24-hour_clock).
 Temporal types also support [leap years](https://en.wikipedia.org/wiki/Leap_year) and [leap seconds](https://en.wikipedia.org/wiki/Leap_second).